 Communications Military Occupation Specialties (MOS)

-Below are other Marine Corps Enlisted Military Occupation Specialties which are organized under this occupational field:
+Below are other Marine Corps enlisted military occupation specialties which are organized under this occupational field.

-0622 - Digital (Multi-channel) Wideband Transmission Equipment Operator - This MOS specifically focuses on installing, operating and maintaining the AN/MRC-142 Digital Wideband Transmission Systems (DWTS) which is essential to effective internet communications.
+0622 Digital (Multi-channel) Wideband Transmission Equipment Operator: This MOS specifically focuses on installing, operating and maintaining the AN/MRC-142 Digital Wideband Transmission Systems (DWTS) which is essential to effective internet communications.

-The Radio Chiefs has additional responsibilities and must understand maintenance and be familiar with budgeting, and administration of reliable radio operations.
+0629 Radio Chief: This Marine is a staff sergeant and above and is responsible for preparing and executing radio communications.
+The radio chief has additional responsibilities and must understand maintenance and be familiar with budgeting, and administration of reliable radio operations.

-0651 Cyber Network Operator - This MOS installs, configures and manages cyber network systems including Microsoft based curriculum and MS Exchange/Server, CISCO Certified Network Associate (CCNA) modules 1, 2 and 3, as well as other authorized cyber network systems.
+0651 Cyber Network Operator: This MOS installs, configures and manages cyber network systems including Microsoft based curriculum and MS Exchange/Server, Cisco Certified Network Associate (CCNA) modules 1, 2 and 3, as well as other authorized cyber network systems.

-0659 - Cyber Network Systems Chiefs - This MOS installs, operates, integrates and troubleshoots in order to maintain optimum secure cyber communication systems.
+0659 Cyber Network Systems Chiefs: This MOS installs, operates, integrates, and troubleshoots in order to maintain optimum secure cyber communication systems.

-0681 - Information Security Technician - The Marine in this MOS serves as the primary functional proponent for cryptographic key management infrastructure making communications secure.
+0681 Information Security Technician: The Marine in this MOS serves as the primary functional proponent for cryptographic key management infrastructure making communications secure.

-0689 - Cyber Security Technician - This MOS is responsible for ensuring Marine Corps information systems data availability, integrity authentication, confidentiality, and non-repudiation.
+0689 Cyber Security Technician: This MOS is responsible for ensuring Marine Corps information systems data availability, integrity authentication, confidentiality, and non-repudiation.